FrigidSec/CTFWriteups/FwordCTF/Bash/Bash is fun/README.md

 eval "function  myfunc { cat flag.txt; }; myfunc; { sed 's/user/${username}/g' welcome.txt ; }"
 ```

-This will create a function that cats flag.txt and execute the function right after.
+This will create a function that cats flag.txt and will execute the function right after.
 Running this, we get the following output:

 ![](./images/ss3.png)